Observation of four top quark production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection and search strategy

 The variables used in the BDT training are listed in Table~\ref{tab:inputeventbdt}.
-The \threel{+}\fourl channels have at most one hadronically decaying top quark and thus we use more observables related to the reconstruction of \PW bosons and top quarks from leptons and \ptmiss, while the \twol channel has two hadronically decaying top quarks and we use specific observables targeting the reconstruction of both.
+From an initially wider set of input variables, we optimized the selection of variables by evaluating how much the removal of a specific observable from the training reduces the BDT performance, simultaneously taking into account the accuracy of all three classes, and retaining only those variables with a noticeable impact on the performance.
+This was done separately for the \twol and \threel{+}\fourl channels, resulting in differences in the list of input variables.
+The highest ranked variables are \DeepJet scores of selected jets, angular separations between leptons and \PQb jets, and invariant masses of two- and three-jet systems consistent with the decay of a hadronically decaying \PW boson or top quark.
 The modeling of each input variable in the simulated samples is validated in data.
 The BDT scores can be interpreted as measures of how likely an event is to originate from the corresponding classes, and good agreement between simulation and data is found for the shapes of their distributions in the CRs.

 Events selected in the SRs are further split according to the class that yields the highest BDT score, resulting in ``\tttt-like'', ``\ttX-like'', and ``\ttbar-like'' SR classes.
 These SR classes, together with the CRs, are separate inputs to the fit for the cross section extraction.
 Due to the low number of events, the \ttbar class is added to the \ttX class in \SRfour.